RobotecAI/RobotecGPULidar/README.md

 for simulating [LiDARs](https://en.wikipedia.org/wiki/Lidar) on CUDA-enabled GPUs, accelerated by RTX cores if available.

 One of the use cases of RGL is implementing Lidar sensors in simulation engines.
-We are working on integrations with popular game / simulation engines:
+We are working on integrations with popular game/simulation engines:
 - [Unity](https://unity.com/)
 - [O3DE](https://www.o3de.org/)
 - [Gazebo](https://gazebosim.org/home)